mikey242/kudos-donations/readme.txt

 In order to use recurring payments Mollie requires that you have either SEPA Direct Debit OR credit card payment methods enabled on your account.
 For more information visit [this link](https://help.mollie.com/hc/articles/214558045-What-are-the-conditions-for-the-use-of-Recurring-).

-= I've enabled the required recurring payment methods but I still cannot use recurring.
+= I've enabled the required recurring payment methods, but I still cannot use recurring.

 If you modified your Mollie account after adding it to Kudos Donations your will need to re-sync the settings.
 To do this visit the Mollie tab under the settings page and click the "Refresh API" link.

 = How much does Mollie cost? =

-Mollie registration is free and you only pay a small fee per transaction.
+Mollie registration is free, and you only pay a small fee per transaction.
 See [here](https://www.mollie.com/pricing) for details.

 = Can anyone use Mollie? =